-This Management Information Circular ("Information Circular") is being furnished to holders ("Shareholders") of common shares ("Shares") in the capital of Gold Royalty Corp. (the "Company") in connection with the solicitation of proxies by the board of directors (the "Board") and management of the Company for use at the annual general meeting of Shareholders to be held at 8:00 a.m.
-(Vancouver time) on June 11, 2024, at Suite 1830, 1188 West Georgia Street, Vancouver, British Columbia, Canada, and any adjournment(s) or postponement(s) thereof (the "Meeting") for the purposes set forth in the Notice of Meeting dated May 10, 2024 (the "Notice of Meeting"), which accompanies and is part of this Information Circular.
+This Information Circular is being furnished to Shareholders in connection with the solicitation of proxies by the board of directors (the "Board") and management of the Company for use at the annual general meeting of Shareholders to be held at 1 p.m.
+(Vancouver time) on Monday, June 16, 2025, at 1000 Cathedral Place, 925 West Georgia Street, Vancouver, British Columbia, Canada, and any adjournment(s) or postponement(s) thereof (the "Meeting") for the purposes set forth in the Notice of Meeting dated May 12, 2025 (the "Notice of Meeting"), which accompanies and is part of this Information Circular.